OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    DAG
       Abbreviation for :term:`directed acyclic graph`.

+   data field
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      a synonym for :term:`data member`.

    data item
       A piece of information or a record whose value is drawn from a type.

    data member
       The variables that together define the space required by a data item are referred to as data members.
+      Some of the commonly used synonyms include :term:`data field`, :term:`attribute`, and :term:`instance variable`.

    data structure
       The implementation for an :term:`ADT`.